nexusformat/definitions/impatient/NXImpatient.rst

 ===========

-The NeXus data format is a tool which has been designed to solve the problems of the travelling scientists.
-A travelling scientist is a person who does experiments at several different neutron, x-ray or muon facilities.
-Such a person will apply to different facilities with different proposals in order to get his science done by combining the data thus collected at various sources.
-But the life of a travelling scientist is complicated by some of the following factors:
+The NeXus data format is a tool which has been designed to solve the problems of travelling scientists, who undertake experiments at several different neutron, x-ray or muon facilities.
+Such people will apply to different facilities with different proposals in order to get their science done by combining the data thus collected at the various sources.
+However, the life of a travelling scientist is complicated by some of the following factors:

-* He will find several different file formats at each facility.
-Some of them may even be proprietary formats which only can be read by expensive tools.
+* They will find several different file formats at each facility, some of which may even be proprietary formats which only can be read by expensive tools.
-* He wastes time writing reading code to get the data into his favourite data analysis software.
+* They waste time writing programs to get the data into their favourite data analysis software.
-* He may need many different files in different formats plus local knowledge plus notes in order to analyse data.
+* They may need many different files in different formats, plus local knowledge and notes in order to analyse data.
-* He has to deal with inefficient data formats.
+* They have to deal with inefficient data formats.
-* He cannot read his collaborators' data.
+* They cannot easily read their collaborators' data.

 NeXus is designed to solve these problems by defining a data format with the following properties: